St3f4nn/three-column_card/README.md

-# three-column_card
+Responsive three-column preview card component project using CSS Flexbox.
-Three-column preview card component project using CSS Flexbox.
+This project is designed and represents the challenge from Frontend Mentor (frontendmentor.io).